Google Consent Mode v2

 - ad_personalization

 For each of these, select the relevant consent category from the dropdown list.
+You will see default mappings, but you can change them as per your requirements.

 Once mappings are complete, click Save at the bottom-right.